 Put it in a mixer at the lowest speed for about 10-20 mins until soft peaks are formed as shown in the video.

 Some of the very generous Facebook Live comments I received whilst creating this live video:

 “You are so amazing Lindy!
 Love your cheery nature not just your great cakes!”
 MaryAnn

 “Hey Lindy I really enjoyed your programme thanks for Sharing” Bayer

 “I love your class” Sara

 “I looooooove Lindy takes care of every feedback she receives.
-I loooooove her!
+Loooooove her!
 I loooooove her books and loooove buying in her online shop in Uk even if I live in Switzerland.”
 Rocio

-I am loving Facebook live as it allows me to speak directly to you in real time…such fun.
+Personally, I am loving Facebook live as it allows me to speak directly to you in real-time…such fun.
 If you’ve not experienced Facebook live yet, why not hop over to the Lindy’s Cakes facebook page and look at some of the archive videos, if you want to join me live then make sure you follow our page and have set yourself up to receive our notifications.

 I look forward to welcoming you next time